-(a) shall forthwith give or cause to be given to the person paying the bond a receipt specifying the date on which the bond was received, the name of the person paying the bond, the amount paid and the premises in respect of which it is paid;
+(a) shall forthwith give or cause to be given to the person paying the bond a receipt specifying the date on which the bond was received, the name of the person paying the bond, the amount paid and the premises in respect of which it is paid; and

-(b) shall pay the amount of the security bond in accordance with the provisions contained in Schedule 1;
+(b) shall pay the amount of the bond to the bond administrator in accordance with Schedule 1 clause 5A; and

-(c) shall keep, or cause to be kept, in a form approved by the Minister a record of the payment referred to in paragraph (b) that includes the following details —
+(c) shall, at the time of making the payment referred to in paragraph (b), lodge with the bond administrator a record in a form approved by the Minister relating to the payment.

-(i) the date on which the amount was paid;

-(ii) the amount paid; and

-(iii) if the payment was under clause 2(1)(b) of Schedule 1, the name of the financial institution to which the amount was paid and the name and number of the account into which the amount was paid;

-and

-(d) shall give or cause to be given to the person who paid the bond within such period as is prescribed a copy of the record referred to in paragraph (c).

-Penalty: $4 000.

-(5) A person shall not, without reasonable excuse, refuse or fail to produce a record referred to in subsection (4)(c) when required to do so by an officer of the Department.
+[(d) deleted]

-Penalty: $1 000.
+Penalty: a fine of $20 000.

+[(5) deleted]

-(6) A person shall not make an entry in a record referred to in subsection (4)(c) that the person knows is false in a material particular.
+(6) A person shall not make an entry in a record referred to in subsection (4)(c) that the person knows is false or misleading in a material particular.

-Penalty: $1 000.
+Penalty: a fine of $5 000.